 Consider using a “Pringles Can antenna” to extend your range and access a coffeeshop’s WiFi from the bushes out back, so there is no security camera footage at all.
 With this setup and a changed/throwaway MAC address, you can do things that Torbrowser makes difficult like uploading videos.
 Even if cops do show up, there’s no evidence other than whatever the wifi server copied from your work and the (spoofed) MAC address.
 If you used Tor as well, they get nothing at all.

-3: PREPAID WIRELESS STICK/HOTSPOT used with laptop, or PREPAID SMARTPHONE, cash only:
+3: PREPAID WIRELESS STICK/HOTSPOT/BURNPHONE used with/tethered to a laptop, or PREPAID SMARTPHONE by itself, cash only:

 The main danger here is being photographed buying it and later traced by the connections’s device ID.
 In large organizations, those who buy burn phones do nothing else, and couriers deliver them for this reason.
 Do not use a smartphone or laptop bought on the street-it’s former owner might be recording your face when you use it, it is probably stolen and this is a known function of anti-theft software.

 The best thing about this is you can now access the Internet from deep in the woods, miles from security cameras, so long as a cellphone connection is available and you can get out faster than the cops can read the post, call the cell company, and travel to the site.
 Tor still works for this, and can hide the cell provider from anyone watching the destination website.
 That can buy you days or weeks to hike out, maybe forever.
 Tor may also keep anyone from ever finding the cash register where the 4g hotspot or its activation card were purchased.
 If it does not, your disguise skills or the loyalty of your buyer might be tested.
 Be aware that it is much safer and easier to run TAILS on a real laptop and connect via a wifi hotspot than to get Tor installed and working on some smartphones, and safer in all cases.